Highlights:

-At a high level, privacy and security have common goals: keeping information private and secure.
-But, as a recent survey of IT, legal, and compliance officers found, the devil is often in the details.
-For instance, when an incident happens, the privacy team is focused on assessment and compliance requirements, while the security team may be focused on getting systems back online, closing security gaps, and/or stopping further exposure of information.
+At a high level, privacy and security have a common goal–keeping information private and secure.
+But the details of what each team is working toward can create a division of priorities.
+For instance, when an incident occurs, the privacy team is focused on assessment and compliance requirements, while the security team may be focused on getting systems back online, closing security gaps, and/or stopping further exposure of information.

 The teams often speak in different terms, as pointed out in a recent webinar with ServiceNow, ConfigureTek, and RadarFirst.
 The security team reacts to “events” in which a security alert indicates some sort of anomaly.
 The privacy team reacts to “incidents” in which some event, digital or physical, causes unauthorized disclosure of personal information.
 For each incident, privacy needs to determine where there is a “breach” with regulatory requirements to notify individuals, regulators, or other authorities such as state attorneys general.